The Professionals (TV series): Doyle

 Raymond Doyle (Martin Shaw) (born c.
-1949), a former police detective constable, who originated in Derby but later lived in an unspecified "city" with parallels to Birmingham.
+1949), a former police detective constable who originated in Derby but later lived in an unspecified "city" with parallels to Birmingham (Shaw's hometown).
 He was working the seedier parts of east London when recruited into CI5.
 He took art classes, and appears to be musically inclined as well.
 An expert shot with a pistol, he also ran a karate class for the children on his beat.
 He was recruited by Cowley, and was made Bodie's partner shortly afterwards.
 Doyle is extremely intelligent and thoughtful but is also quick to anger, and his tendency to rush in often leaves Bodie having to race to the rescue.
 He is also more inclined to seek long-lasting relationships with women, and in one episode nearly married.
-Like Bodie he enjoyed football, but was a good cook and enjoyed a more healthy lifestyle.
+Like Bodie he enjoyed football, but was a good cook and enjoyed a healthier lifestyle.
 Doyle's bubble perm hairstyle and 1970s dress sense were chosen by Martin Shaw and his wife.
 In the episode "Hunter/Hunted", he is shown to live on Cliff Road in Camden.